 “One-third of all cancer deaths in the U.S. each year are linked to diet and physical activity.
 To reduce the risk of developing certain types of cancers, it’s important to maintain a healthy weight, be physically active and eat a healthy diet.”
 Body Weight Being overweight may create a greater risk of developing breast, uterine/endometrial, cervical…Details

-The Colorado Center for Gynecologic Oncology is excited to share our November Newsletter providing patients with new information, upcoming events and inspiring stories.
+The Colorado Center for Gynecologic Oncology is excited to share our February Newsletter providing patients with new information, upcoming events and inspiring stories.

 When we think of chocolate, it is often associated with sugar, or guilty pleasures, or simply guilt!
 Did you know that chocolate actually offers tremendous to our health and well-being?
 It can actually change the chemical make up of our brains in a short amount of time to make us happy, lift depression, and improve focus.Details